How the Football Playoff Pairings are Determined — 2011

 Grouping and Seeding the Brackets

-Once the 32 teams in a particular class are determined, they are grouped manually by the IHSA Office.
-Each class is grouped into two halves of 16 teams based on the general location of the schools within that class.
+Once the 32 teams in a particular class are determined, the teams in Class 1A through 6A are grouped by the IHSA Office into two halves of 16 teams each, based on the general location of the schools within that class.
+In Class 7A and 8A, the teams are not grouped.

-Then, within each half, the seeds are determined by sorting the teams by two of the factors used to determine playoff berths:
+Then the seeds are determined by sorting the teams by some of the factors used to determine playoff berths:

 If two or more teams are tied for a particular seed, the following tiebreakers are applied: